sdmjf/citation-analysis/README.md

 A full-stack application for analyzing and visualizing citation trends in LLM research papers across NLP venues(from ACL authology) .

+For trying, you can use the link: https://citation-analysis.onrender.com to access the web

 ## Features

 - **Cluster Visualization** — Papers grouped by research topic using embedding-based clustering